Forget About Boring Basement Ceilings

 The exposed wood beams on this basement ceiling are a rustic but contemporary architectural feature.
 Set against white-painted ceiling panels and beams, all the natural grain in the lightly stained wood comes forward, giving the space the feel of a modern farmhouse.

-This solution for basement ceilings is a classic for a reason: The simple drop ceiling tiles (available at The Home Depot) create a grid overhead to establish a geometric pattern that moves the eye through the room.
+This solution for basement ceilings is a classic for a reason: Simple basement drop ceiling tiles, like USG Ceilings’ Radar lay-in ceiling tiles, create a grid overhead to establish a geometric pattern that moves the eye through the room.
 After they’re installed, the tiles can easily be removed to access plumbing pipes or electrical hookups.

-Basement interiors can be an opportunity to experiment with color and create the unexpected.
-One easy way to update an interior is with paint.
-By painting the trim a bold rich color, the space delineated by the trim becomes more defined.
+Basement interiors are the perfect places in the home to experiment with color—who’s going to be down there if you don’t invite them?
+The cheapest, easiest way to update an interior is with paint.
+By painting the ceiling trim a bold, rich color, the space delineated by the trim becomes more defined.
 If the ceiling, walls, and flooring are all in a light color scheme, then the rim of dark trim seems to float in space, making the ceiling seem higher.
-A little extra perceived height can go a long way to creating an inviting and comfortable retreat below grade.
+A little extra perceived height can go a long way to creating an inviting and comfortable retreat below grade, especially for an exposed basement ceiling.

 13. Simple Color Story

 While color and texture can go a long way to creating an interesting basement space, sometimes what a homeowner needs is a calm retreat.
-Instead of infusing the space with memorabilia and bold statements, try creating a minimalist space with a single color story accented with natural wood tones.
-The effect may be exactly what is needed to de-stress from the hectic tech-heavy modern life in the rooms above grade.
+Instead of infusing the space with memorabilia and bold statements, try creating a serene zone with a single color story accented with natural wood tones.
+The effect may be exactly what is needed to de-stress from the hectic, tech-heavy modern life in the rooms above grade.

-Often designers try to maximize light in low-level spaces with mirrors and sheen, but sometimes there’s an easier way to bring the daytime feel inside when finishing a basement.
-By painting the ceiling a clear blue sky hue, or using ceiling tiles to accomplish the same effect, you can make the room feel like it’s daytime and sunny no matter the season or time of day.
+Often designers try to maximize light in basement spaces with mirrors and sheen, but sometimes there’s an easier way to bring the daytime feel inside when finishing a basement.
+A painted basement ceiling, in a clear blue sky hue for example, can make the room feel like it’s daytime and sunny no matter the season or time of day.

 15. Get Graphic

 When it’s your home, the guidelines and suggestions of even the best interior designers aren’t as important as what feels right to you.
 Sometimes making an abstract bold statement can bring personal style and flavor into a space, and that can be achieved with a few strategically placed graphics using abstract wallpaper decals or painted lines and shapes.
-If you are hesitant about making a bold painted statement on a ceiling, it can be helpful to lay out a plan on paper or in a design app before applying it.
+If you are unsure about making a paint statement on a basement ceiling, it can be helpful to lay out a plan on paper or in a design app before picking up a paintbrush.